jhallen/joes-sandbox/vivado/README.md

 Suppose you don't have the project_1/ and rebuild.tcl script.
 This is how to create them.

-Start vivado.
+Start Vivado.
 Change directory to example_fpga first.
 [There are other possibilities here, but this will get you started.]

     cd example_fpga